sukumar-v/keka-bot/README.md

 # Keka Bot

-A simple bot to clock in and out of Keka.
-Made using Selenium.
+A simple bot to clock in and out of Keka, an attendence management system.
+Powered by Selenium.

-# Getting Started
+## Getting Started

 1. Install firefox browser
 2. Install geckodriver